James Stafford: Auxiliary Bishop of Baltimore

 As an auxiliary bishop, Stafford served as vicar general of the archdiocese from 1976 to 1981.
-From 1978 to 1984, he led the U.S. Catholic Conference Commission on Marriage and Family Life.
+From 1978 to 1984, he led the U.S. Conference of Catholic Bishops (USCCB) Commission on Marriage and Family Life.
 He also served as administrator of Sts.
 Philip and James Parish in Baltimore (1980–1981).
 Stafford attended the Fifth Ordinary Assembly of the Synod of Bishops in Vatican City from September to October 1980.

 Bishop of Memphis

 On November 17, 1981, Pope John Paul II appointed Stafford as the second bishop of the Diocese of Memphis.
 He was installed on January 17, 1982.
-During his tenure, Stafford revised the structure of the Pastoral Office, improved the fiscal conditions of the diocese, and concentrated on the evangelization of African Americans.
+During his tenure, Stafford revised the structure of the pastoral office, improved the fiscal conditions of the diocese, and concentrated on the evangelization of African Americans.

 In addition to his duties in Memphis, Stafford was chairman of the USCCB Commission for Ecumenical and Interreligious Affairs (1984–1991) and co-president of the Dialogue between Roman Catholics and Lutherans (1984–1997).

 Archbishop of Denver

 Following the death of Archbishop James Casey, John Paul II appointed Stafford as the third archbishop of the Archdiocese of Denver on June 3, 1986.
-He was installed at the Cathedral of the Immaculate Conception on July 30, 1986.
+He was installed at the Cathedral of the Immaculate Conception in Denver, Colorado, on July 30, 1986.